Kodular/OldDocs/README.md

 # Makeroid Documentation

-We understand that creating your app can sometimes be a struggle.
-You may not know how a component works, or don't know what a certain block does?
-Don't worry!
-We've put together some very detailed and helpful docs to help you understand.
+Need some help with the components?
+Just looking around?
+Either way, the following docs will surely help you understand Makeroid better!

-For any further help, please visit [Makeroid Community](https://community.makeroid.tk "Join the community!")
+For further help, please visit the [Makeroid Community](https://community.makeroid.tk "Join the community!").